svrjtomar/bagisto-shiprocket/README.md

-from pathlib import Path

-content = """# 🚚 Shiprocket Integration for Bagisto (API Only)

 This guide explains how to install the Shiprocket integration in Bagisto using ZIP upload and terminal access.
 No coding knowledge is required.